rockettheme/docs/Docs/grav/themes/manticore/particle_featuredvideo.md

 ![](assets/particle_featuredvideo1.png)

-The **Featured Video** particle enable you quickly and easily add video content to your page attributed to your site's content creators.
+The **Featured Video** particle enables you to quickly and easily add video content to your page attributed to your site's content creators.

 Here are the topics covered in this guide: